-I, Glenn R. Bergmann, of Bethesda, Maryland, hereby declare that at no time during the course of this appeal to the Court of Appeals for Veterans Claims, did Appellant, Stephen G. Khoury, have a net worth of, or in excess of, \$2,000,000.00.
+I, Glenn R. Bergmann, of Rockville, Maryland, hereby declare that at the time this appeal was filed, Appellant did not have a net worth of, or in excess of, \$2,000,000.00.
+See Paragraph 3 of the retainer agreement filed with the Court.